 An allergic reaction occurs when a person’s immune system reacts to a normally harmless substance.
 The source of this substance, called an allergen, may be from pollen, mold, dust mites, or pet dander among others.
 Symptoms occur when allergens come in contact with eyes, the lining of the nose and lungs.
-Patients suffering from “hay fever” or allergic rhinitis may have itchy, watery eyes, itchy ears, sneezing fits, nasal discharge, and stuffy nose.
-However other less known symptoms such as headache, fatigue, recurrent or chronic sinus infections, and dizziness may occur as well.
-Frequently patients with allergic rhinitis also suffer from asthma, with exposure to the offending allergen making asthma symptoms worse.
+Patients suffering from “hay fever” or allergic rhinitis may have itchy, watery eyes, itchy ears, sneezing fits, nasal discharge, and nasal congestion.
+However, other less known symptoms such as headache, fatigue, recurrent or chronic sinus infections, and dizziness may occur as well.
+Frequently, patients with allergic rhinitis also suffer from asthma.
 Environmental allergies contribute significantly to poorer quality of life with more days missed from family and work activities.

 Ear, nose and throat allergies are diagnosed by history, physical exam, and skin or blood allergy testing.
-Accepted methods of allergy treatment include avoidance, medicines, and allergy shots.
+Accepted methods of allergy treatment include avoidance, medicines, and immunotherapy.
 Avoidance of a known allergen is the most basic form of allergy therapy.
-Unfortunately avoidance alone may not always be effective and frequently difficult to adhere to.
-Examples of avoidance measures include but are not limited to special pillow and mattress covers in case of dust mite allergy, not letting pets into your bedroom if you are allergic to pet dander, or avoidance of outdoor activities during pollen season if tree or grass pollen is the offending agent.
+Unfortunately, avoidance alone may not always be effective and frequently difficult to adhere to.
+Examples of avoidance measures include, but are not limited to: allergen-proof pillow and mattress covers to reduce exposure to dust mites, not letting pets into your bedroom if you are allergic to pet dander, or avoidance of outdoor activities during pollen season if tree, weed, or grass pollen is the offending agent.

-When avoidance or medicines are not effective or acceptable, allergy shots (known as immunotherapy) are an effective and safe method of treatment.
+When avoidance or medicines are not effective or acceptable, allergy shots or sublingual drops (known as immunotherapy) is an effective and safe method of treatment.
 Allergy shots introduce a small amount of an allergen into the body.
 Each week the amount of allergen is gradually increased, so that the body gets used to the presence of this allergen and no longer reacts to it as an offending agent.
-Needle free allergy treatment with allergen drops placed under the tongue is also available.
+Sublingual drops, a needle-free allergy treatment with allergen drops placed under the tongue, is also available.
 In summary, immunotherapy can actually downgrade or eliminate the overactive response that the body has to an allergen.
 Allergy immunotherapy may not be safe for patients with unstable asthma or those on certain blood pressure medications.
 Ask one of our physicians about your treatment options.